Dave200s1/Ultrasonic-Distance-Sensor/README.md

 ![npm bundle size (version)](https://img.shields.io/badge/version-0.0.1-darkblue)  ![npm bundle size (version)](https://img.shields.io/badge/language-c++-red)  ![npm bundle size (version)](https://img.shields.io/badge/framework-arduino-lightblue)
 ## Overview
-The project demonstrates effective integration of sensor input and graphical output, providing a foundation for IoT applications, robotics distance sensing, or industrial monitoring systems.
-The code is optimized for reliability and can be easily extended with additional features.
+This project demonstrates distance measurement using an Arduino Uno board in a simulator environment, combining an HC-SR04 ultrasonic sensor with a 128×64 OLED display.
+It calculates real-time distances (2-400cm range) and displays results continuously, showcasing practical integration of sensor input and graphical output.
+While primarily designed for simulated operation, the core implementation can be adapted to physical hardware with proper calibration.

 **Important Note:**
 Please note that the measured values may not be 100% accurate as this project was developed in a simulator environment.